94 results found

-Glaysher MA, Mohanaruban A, Prechtl CG, et al., 2017, A randomised controlled trial of a duodenal-jejunal bypass sleeve device (EndoBarrier) compared with standard medical therapy for the management of obese subjects with type 2 diabetes mellitus, BMJ OPEN, Vol: 7, ISSN: 2044-6055
+Glaysher M, Mohanaruban A, Prechtl CG, et al., 2017, A randomised controlled trial of a duodenal-jejunal bypass sleeve device (EndoBarrier) compared with standard medical therapy for the management of obese subjects with type 2 diabetes mellitus, BMJ Open, Vol: 7, ISSN: 2044-6055